claptselft

 (more…)

-Eric Clapton – A Personal Favorite from Way Back in 1970
+Eric Clapton’s First Album – A Personal Favorite from 1970

-As good as the best Atco pressings can be, the early British pressings simply capture more of the Eric Clapton Magic than they do.
-Less gritty, richer and sweeter too.
+As good as the best Atco pressings can be, the early British pressings simply capture more of the Eric Clapton magic than they do.
+They are dramatically less gritty.
+Richer and sweeter too.
+(We’ve included some moderately helpful title-specific advice down below.)

 This is not your usual Clapton album, and that’s a good thing, because most Clapton albums are full of filler.
 Not so here — almost every song is good, and many are superb.